shimaore/ccnq3/doc/data-dictionary.md

 Carriers are used by the Least Cost Rules as targets for call routing.

 Operational note:
 Changes to rules, gateways, and carriers are not applied automatically.
-Use sip_commands.opensips = "reload routes" (or the equivalent portal action) to apply the changes.
+Use sip_commands.opensips = "reload routes" to apply the changes.

 *   `_id`: type+":"+carrier